amazonpay-labs/amazonpay-sample-app-v2/android/README.md

 For more information about Applinks, see [here](./README_swv2app.md).

 The basic condition for triggering Applinks is "tapping the Link in Chrome/Chrome Custom Tabs, etc.", but it may also be triggered by a Redirect from the Server.
-If Applinks is not triggered, the files existing at the specified URL will be displayed as usual.
+If Applinks is not triggered, the file existing at the specified URL will be displayed as usual.

 ### Triggering two-stage Applinks with a rescue page
 In this sample, we have specified a URL where Applinks will be triggered by a redirect after logging in and selecting an address and payment method on the Amazon page, but for the reasons mentioned above, there is a possibility that Applinks will not be triggered here.

-However, for the reasons mentioned above, there is a possibility that Applinks will not be triggered here.
 As a precaution, this sample is designed to automatically redirect the user to a rescue page with a link to the URL where Applinks will be triggered again if it is not triggered.
 Here's how it works.

 The Android version of the URL that triggers Applinks, which appeared in "Page that automatically transitions to the Amazon login screen" is as follows